JeromyJSmith/i-dont-rem-dotfiles/configuration/README.md

 # Configuration

+The most important utility of this repo is not, in fact, the ability to run once and have everything setup.
+It's that tracking this information lets us have the record of what tools we use on a regular basis and care enough about that we add them to this list, even if the installation fails we can run it manually and be back on track.

 ## Windows

 For those rare times we need Windows, `windows.md` holds the most important alterations & software we use.